galobponce/bidding-app/README.md

     - Admins can order items by close date and price.
     - Normal users can bid for items.
     - Admins can see bid history in items.
-    - Items update (for example a bid, or a change from an Admin) are real time updated in all clients via.
+    - Items update (for example a bid, or a change from an Admin) are real time updated in all clients via server side events.
     - Normal users can use the auto bid feature to automatically bid (price + 1) for an item when another user bids.
     - Auto bid max amount configurable.
     - Configurable alert when user used a certain percentage of the max amount.